 Not at all.
 Florida lets you prepare and file everything directly through the Sunbiz portal, with step-by-step instructions for each field.
 Complex ownership structures or regulated industries might benefit from legal review, but most straightforward formations don't need it.

-What's the difference between Articles of Organization and an Operating Agreement?
+What's the difference between Articles of Organization and an operating agreement?

 Can I change my LLC's name after formation?